mnieber/mnieber.github.io/_posts/2020-05-23-using-default-properties-in-react.md

   color: string,
 }

-const MyComponent: FC<PropsT, DefaultPropsT> = (p: PropsT) => {
-  const props = useDefaultProps<PropsT, DefaultPropsT>(p);
+const MyComponent = withDefaultProps<PropsT, DefaultPropsT>(
+  (props: PropsT & DefaultPropsT) => {

   // The color value comes either from p.color or from a DefaultPropsContext. return <text color={props.color}>Hello</text>;
 }
 ```

-The `useDefaultProps` function creates a new properties object with a special lookup function.
-This lookup function will first try to resolve
-the property using the members of `p` (the input argument of MyComponent).
-If unsuccessfull it will resolve the property by looking for a
-getter function in the nearest DefaultPropsContext.
+The `withDefaultProps` function is a higher order function that adds the support for default properties.
+It creates a new properties object (that is passed into the wrapped component) that has a special lookup function.
+This lookup function will first try to resolve the property using the input argument of MyComponent.
+If unsuccessfull it will resolve the property by looking for a getter function in the nearest DefaultPropsContext.
 If still unsuccessfull then `undefined` is returned.

 At this point, we need to clarify a few things:

 - how are the default property values provided?
-- why are we using a getter function and not just a value?
+- why are default properties based on getter functions and not just on values?
 - how should a property be passed in when we don't want to use the default value in the child component?

 To answer these questions, take a look at another example: